How Your Guard

 Training compliance 40–50% ~70% 80%+

-Jaw joint protection None / harmful Basic Bite platform (Triple)
+Jaw joint protection None / harmful Basic Bite platform option

 Quality certificate No No Yes — measured & certified